AzureAD/azure-activedirectory-library-for-objc/README.md

 @property ADCredentialsType credentialsType;
 ```

-The AD_CREDENTIALS_AUTO setting will allow ADAL to try to call out to the broker, AD_CREDENTIALS_EMBEDDED will precent ADAL from calling to the broker.
+The AD_CREDENTIALS_AUTO setting will allow ADAL to try to call out to the broker, AD_CREDENTIALS_EMBEDDED will prevent ADAL from calling to the broker.

 #### Registering a URL Scheme
 ADAL uses URLs to invoke the broker and then return back to your app.
 To finish that round trip you need a URL scheme registered for your app.
 We recommend making the URL scheme fairly unique to minimize the chances of another app using the same URL scheme.